ul. Powstańców Śląskich 7a

 Now let’s talk about our second contestant – Shoper.

 Shoper is a ready-made e-commerce platform which means that everything is almost ready to work.
 All you have to do is configure everything through an intuitive dashboard.
-On the downside, you cannot edit the code of your store, so there are limited editing options, which can be a problem when you’re looking for some tailor-made options and solutions.
+On the downside, you cannot edit the code of your store, so there are limited editing options, which can be a problem when you’re looking for tailor-made options and solutions.
 On the other hand, Shoper comes with a wide range of features and options, so the majority of online sellers should be satisfied with it.

 Some of the most important features comprise: